Osleivis Basabe: San Francisco Giants

 On February 6, 2025, Basabe was traded to the San Francisco Giants in exchange for cash considerations.
 He was optioned to the Triple-A Sacramento River Cats to begin the season, and hit .242/.287/.352 with four home runs, 20 RBI, and three stolen bases across 53 appearances.
 On June 11, Basabe was designated for assignment by San Francisco.
 He cleared waivers and was sent outright to Triple-A Sacramento on June 16.

+On November 22, 2025, Basabe re-signed with the Giants on a minor league contract.
+He made 75 appearances for the River Cats, slashing .268/.344/.388 with five home runs, 43 RBI, and 12 stolen bases.
+On July 28, 2026, the Giants placed Casey Schmitt on the injured list with a left meniscus tear, and Basabe had his contract selected to the major league roster.
+On August 1, against the San Diego Padres, Basabe made his first start since the 2023 season, batting ninth and starting at second base.
+He was not originally slated to start, but entered the lineup after Luis Arraez was scratched before first pitch due to cramps.
+Basabe hit a two-run home run off Walker Buehler in the third inning and later hit a game-tying two-run double off Mason Miller in the eighth inning.
+He finished the game 2-for-4 with four RBI in the loss.

 Personal life

-Basabe's cousin, Luis Matos, is currently an outfielder for the San Francisco Giants.
-Another cousin, Luis Alexander Basabe, previously played in Major League Baseball (MLB) for the Giants.
-Another cousin, Luis Alejandro Basabe, is also a professional baseball player.
+Basabe's cousins, Luis Matos, Luis Alexander Basabe, and Luis Alejandro Basabe, have played in MLB.